 Ms. Kirtley, a certified public accountant, is a business consultant on strategic and corporate governance issues.
 She is a former chief financial officer and former senior manager at a predecessor to the accounting firm EY.
 From 2014 to 2016, she served as President and Board Chairman of the International Federation of Accountants.
-She has also served as Chairman of the American Institute of Certified Public Accountants and Chairman of the AICPA Board of Examiners.
+She has also served as Chairman of the American Institute of Certified Public Accountants and Chairman of the AICPA Board of Examiners for the U.S. CPA Examination.

-Ms. Kirtley has served as a director of U.S. Bancorp since 2006 (currently serving as Lead Director and on its compensation and governance committees), as a director of ResCare, Inc. from 1998 to 2019 (including service as the chairman of its audit committee and member of its governance committee), and as a director of Randgold Resources from 2017 until the Barrick Gold-Randgold merger on January 1, 2019 (including service as a member of its audit and remuneration committees).
+Ms. Kirtley has served as a director of U.S. Bancorp since 2006 (NYSE: USB) (currently serving as Lead Director and on its compensation and governance committees), as a director of ResCare, Inc. aka BrightSpring Health from 1998 to 2019 (including service as the chairman of its audit committee and member of its governance committee), and as a director of Randgold Resources from 2017 until the Barrick Gold-Randgold merger in 2019 (including service as a member of its audit and remuneration committees).
 Ms. Kirtley also serves on the board and audit committee of Bexion Pharmaceuticals, a private clinical-stage biopharmaceutical company.